unic8s/hd2_macropad/README.md

 ## Disclaimer and copyright
 > This is a private opensource project and is not associated in any kind with SONY INTERACTIVE ENTERTAINMENT LLC.
 > SONY INTERACTIVE ENTERTAINMENT LLC is not responsible for any function and content that is related to this project.
-> Related assets in this project are either produced by us and free to use or respectively published by the owners mentioned here.
+> Related assets in this project are either produced by us and free to use for non-commercial usage or respectively published by the owners mentioned here.

 ## Credits and special thanks